Deploying and uninstalling the Coro Agent via Atera

 Select devices

-The Run script on devices dialog appears:
+Atera displays the Run script on devices dialog:

 Run script